openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     The result is never perfect but can be used as a starting point for the manual selection of scenes.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/auto-select.png
-    :title: Panel to select the minimum and maximum number of scenes to auto select in each tile.
+    :title: Panel to select the minimum and maximum number of scenes to auto-select in each tile.
     :group: optical-mosaic-recipe

-Clear all scene
+Clear all scenes
-"""""""""""""""
+""""""""""""""""

 If at least one scene is selected, the :icon:`fas fa-trash` tab will be available.
-Click on it to open the clear panel.
+Select it to open the **Clear** panel.

-Click on :guilabel:`Clear scenes` and all the scenes selected, either manually or automatically, will be removed.
+Select :guilabel:`Clear scenes` to remove all manually and automatically selected scenes.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/remove_all.png
     :title: The panel to unselect all the scenes from the mosaic.